metaphoricalonion/odin-recipes/README.md

 # odin-recipes
 This is one of the very first project in the TOP curriculum.
-The finished product would be a recipe website that has a main page who has links of other pages in the site that has recipes in them.
+The finished product would be a recipe website whose main page would have links of recipes in them.

 **Skills I have demonstrated in this project:**
 - Add images to a page